Key takeaways:

 Recent research suggests that in both types of dementia, certain brain cells that usually help clean up waste die.
 Without this “clean-up crew,” problems build up in the brain and cause more damage.

-Reducing dementia risk factors: One theory is that semaglutide has an indirect effect on the brain by addressing risk factors for dementia.
+One theory is that semaglutide can reduce dementia risk factors.
+The idea here is that semaglutide has an indirect effect on the brain by how it affects risk factors for dementia.
 For example, risk factors for dementia include Type 2 diabetes and having a BMI over 30.
-And semaglutide addresses both of these.
-But it’s worth mentioning that the U.S. study (mentioned above) found a decrease in dementia risk with semaglutide even in people without a BMI over 30.
-And studies haven’t found similar associations with other types of diabetes medications.
+And semaglutide improves both of these.

 If you have diabetes or excess body weight, you might wonder how you can prevent dementia.
 It helps to know the risk factors so that you can address the ones you can change.

-Some risk factors you can’t change, including:
+Some risk factors you can’t change, including your age and genetics.

 Other risk factors sometimes can’t be avoided, like: